Generalising rate heterogeneity across sites in statistical phylogenetics: Introduction

 \section{Introduction}

 In statistical phylogenetics, the goal is to learn about the evolutionary relationships amongst a collection of species, generally using DNA or protein sequence data.
 These relationships are represented through a rooted, bifurcating tree called a phylogeny.
 Substitutions in the molecular sequence alignment are typically modelled using continuous time Markov processes, parameterised through an instantaneous rate matrix.
 Early phylogenetic models were simplistic, generally assuming that the evolutionary process was in its stationary distribution and that substitutions at each site of the alignment could be described by the same underlying rate matrix.
 Under these models, the probability of change from one character state to another was therefore independent of both organismal lineage and the biochemical function of the nucleotide or amino acid in question.
-These simplifying assumptions were known to be false, but were made for the sake of mathematical convenience and computational tractability given the limited computing power for model fitting available at the time.
-In particular, it was already clear to early molecular evolutionists that rates of evolution vary as a result of the functional and structural constraints acting on a site: important sites evolve slowly because most mutations that arise at those sites are eliminated from the population by negative selection \citep{FM70}. \citet{UZ71} showed that the numbers of substitutions occuring at different sites could be modelled using a negative binomial distribution.
+These simplifying assumptions were known to be false, but were made for the sake of mathematical convenience and computational tractability, given the limited computing power for model fitting available at the time.
+In particular, it was already clear to early molecular evolutionists that rates of evolution vary according to functional or structural pressures acting at a site: important sites are subject to high selective constraints and evolve slowly because most mutations that arise at those sites are eliminated from the population by negative selection \citep{FM70}. \citet{UZ71} showed that the numbers of substitutions occurring at different sites could be modelled using a negative binomial distribution.
 Later, \citet{Yan93} incorporated the idea into statistical phylogenetics by allowing different sites to evolve at different rates.
-These rate parameters scaled the underlying Markov process rate matrix and were modelled as multiplicative random effects, with a unit mean gamma distribution.
+These rate parameters scaled the underlying Markov process rate matrix and were modelled as multiplicative random effects, with unit mean gamma distribution.